Vermiglio (film): Production

-Principal photography started on 28 August 2023, and shootings wrapped in December.
+Principal photography started on 28 August 2023, and shooting wrapped in December.
 The film was shot between the Vermiglio, Carciato and Comasine towns in the Trentino-Alto Adige region.
 It is produced by Cinedora (Italy), Charades (France), and Versus (Belgium).
 Delpero decided to make the film after her father's death as a way to help ensure that the traditions in which she had grown up were not lost, including conducting many interviews with local people during pre-production.

 Release

 The film world-premiered in competition at the 81st Venice International Film Festival.
 It made its North American premiere at the 49th Toronto International Film Festival.

 It was featured in the Limelight section of the 54th International Film Festival Rotterdam to be screened in February 2025.

 Reception

 Critical response

 The film received general positive reviews by critics.
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 16 critics, indicating "universal acclaim".

 Jessica Kiang of Variety affirmed that "economy" is the watchword of "deceptively formalist" film, that results from "deceptively formalist" direction, editing, musical compositions to costumes, contributing "to a fascinating narrative remove, which is belied by the close-up clarity of the imagery".
 Kiang wrote that although the plot is set in the past, it "operates like a future family secret playing out in the present tense" through " the spirit of the mothers and the sisters and the daughters who came before and after, and who trusted the imperious mountains to keep their secrets".